ajdhefley/test-suite/README.md

 # angular-test-suite

-Encapsulates the standard boilerplate code of Jasmine tests in Angular, improving test design and making tests easier to read/write.
+Encapsulates standard boilerplate code of Jasmine tests in Angular, improving test design and making tests easier to read/write.

 1. Significantly reduces the size of spec files, typically by over 50%.
 2. Eliminates need for global variables by injecting component/service and mocks into each test.